Last updated May 2026 · By Nick Hall, CA resident who has navigated the handgun roster and LCI exemption for wheelguns

 Out of the box, the 686 has one of the smoothest double-action pulls on the market.
 It’s not even close.
 Single action breaks like glass.
 This is the revolver that makes you understand why people get obsessed with wheel guns.

-The stainless steel construction means you can actually carry it in the field without worrying about humidity or sweat eating the finish.
+The stainless steel construction means you can carry it in the field without worrying about humidity or sweat eating the finish.
 At $950 it’s not cheap, but this is a “buy once, cry once” purchase.
 You’ll own this for decades and probably pass it down to someone.

 Best For: The shooter who wants the best-feeling .357 revolver money can buy at this price point.
 Pure quality.